Jake-R-Freestone/transactiq/Documentation/Deployment.md

 - To start the **back-end** system navigate to ***/back-end/bin/Release/net6.0*** and start ***back-end.exe***
 - To start the **front-end** system in windows command prompt ```cd``` into the front-end directory, run ```npm install``` and ```npm run server```
 - Servers should now be ready and running
+- Troubleshooting: If trying to run front-end and won't display after

 # Errors
 - Errors will be logged into the command prompts running each part of the app